Anti-Narcotics Force

 The Anti-Narcotics Force (reporting name: ANF) is a federal executive bureau and a paramilitary force of the Government of Pakistan, tasked with combating the narcotics smuggling and use within Pakistan.
 ANF works under the umbrella of Pakistan Army and Ministry of Interior and Narcotics Control (Pakistan) of which Mohsin Raza Naqvi is the minister since March 2024.
 Currently, a two-star Army Officer, Major general Abdul Moeed is deputed as Director-General.
 The ANF also has sole responsibility for coordinating and pursuing Pakistan narcotics investigations abroad.

 The force is led by the officers of the Pakistan Army and Police Service of Pakistan.

 The superintendence of the Force is a vest with the Federal Government whereas, administration of the Force is vested with the Director-General who shall exercise in respect of the Force all powers of an Inspector-General of Police under the Police Act, 1861 (V of 1861), and all other powers under the Act.
 In case of any officers and members from the Armed Forces, the Director-General shall have all powers conferred by or under the Pakistan Army Act, 1952 (XXXIX of 1952), the Pakistan Air Force Act, 1953 (VI op 1953), and the Pakistan Navy Ordinance, 1961 (XXXVI of 1961), respectively as an officer empowered to convene a General Court Martial.
 The Force consists of approximately 3100 agents across the country.

-The organization has sacrificed 16 of its best enforcers including Offices, JCO's, and Jawans.
+The organization has sacrificed 16 of its enforcers including Offices, JCO's, and Jawans.

 On 11 February 2025, ANF has been attached with Ministry of Interior and separated from Ministry of Narcotics Control.